-As the Consultant's Report again makes clear, "least nessage at parld services] is to serve the entire organization, then the people employed (either voluntary or paid) should have a mission statement, measurable goals, [and] be accountable for their actions. . . . " (CR 98-99).
+As the Consultant's Report again makes clear, "If the message at [world services] is to serve the entire organization, then the people employed (either voluntary or paid) should have a mission statement, measurable goals, [and] be accountable for their actions...."
+(CR 98-99).